computerchi/git-quick-start/README.md

 ## Adding new feature to your app

 To add new features to a stable app it is better to fork off a new branch.
-This cane be done from the _github.com_ site.
+This can be done from the _github.com_ site.
 After creating the branch change to the new branch on the local PC, type

 ```
 >git checkout <new-branch>